William Glackens: Major collectors

 Collector Albert C. Barnes bought many of Glackens’ best paintings, some of which are exhibited by the Barnes Foundation in Philadelphia.
 Gertrude Vanderbilt Whitney and Juliana Force were admirers and purchased works for the collection of the Whitney Museum of American Art.
 Duncan Phillips purchased a Glackens oil for the Phillips Collection in Washington, D.C.

 The largest collection of Glackens' art has been housed since 2001 at NSU Art Museum Fort Lauderdale, where an entire wing is dedicated to his work; the museum holds approximately 500 Glackens paintings in its permanent collection.
+Glackens’ collections are celebrated for their ability to bring the vibrancy of early 20th-century American life to the canvas, blending realism with the lively brushwork and color schemes of Impressionism.
+His works continue to be admired for their portrayal of both the ordinary and the elegant aspects of life.